 Are there any risks with physical activity?

-There are only a few reasons why physical activity may be harmful.
-A common wrong belief is that physical activity may be bad for the heart.
-On the contrary, physical activity is good for most people with heart disease provided they follow guidelines given by exercise specialists or health professionals.
-In general, if you gradually build up to do regular moderate-intensity physical activity, the potential benefits to your health will greatly outweigh the small risks involved.
+There are very few reasons why physical activity may be harmful.
+A common false belief is that physical activity may be bad for the heart.
+On the contrary, physical activity is important for most people with heart disease provided they follow guidance given by their health professional or an exercise specialist.
+In general, the potential benefits to your health will greatly outweigh any small risks involved, as long as you build up your activity gradually.

 However, sometimes problems can occur with physical activity:

 - Injury is possible.
 Sprains, and sometimes more serious injuries, are a risk with some types of physical activity.
-You can cut down your risk of injury by warming up before any activity and by wearing the correct footwear.
+You can cut down your risk of injury by warming up before any activity and by using suitable equipment.
+You can find out more in the separate leaflet called Sports Injuries.

 Do I need to see a doctor before I start a physical activity programme?

-If you have a problem or medical condition that you are worried may be made worse by physical activity, see a doctor before starting a programme to increase your physical activity levels.
+If you are worried that a problem or medical condition may be made worse by physical activity, see a doctor before starting a programme to increase your physical activity levels.
 In particular, you should see your doctor before you start if you:

 - Have a known heart condition or have had a stroke.